By Cory Doctorow

 Doctorow is much better known for his interesting ideas than his writing style.
 While some of his recent novels have been more polished than his earlier works, I'd say this is a step back in some respects.
 To some extent, it reads more as a series of novellas rather than as a novel, first describing the New Work movement, then a social movement as the underprivileged squatters rise up, then the story of a start-up that accidently challenges Disney as a tourist/theme park destination...
 All interesting, but they don't fit together very well.
 Some characters are resolutely caricatures, and some show unexpected and perhaps inexplicable personal growth.

 While I enjoyed this book, I did not enjoy it as much I do most of Doctorow's books.
-It goes on for a long time presenting interesting ideas without really going anywhere.
 It is a good world, a good set of characters, and even a good set of plots, but as a whole it doesn't really build up to anything.
-To some extent, many of his books are like this, presenting the struggle as the story, and not worrying if the struggle ends up being worth much in the grand scheme of things.
+Many of his books are like this, presenting the struggle as the story, and not worrying if the struggle ends up being worth much in the grand scheme of things.
 However, this does mean that after a few hundred pages I started to feel a bit depressed and less excited to pick up the book again... which didn't stop me, or even slow me down.
 Slightly depressing Cory Doctorow is still well worth reading.
 The story remains interesting and the characters become more so as the story goes on.
 All in all, a good book, but not one of Doctorow's best.